 Consequence Likelihood Rating

 Moderate Possible Medium

 Action/Strategy

-- Monthly mana amont reports are to acked by business unit

 - Monthly management reports are tracked by business unit managers to ensure that they are operating within budget parameters. - Introduction of scalable reports which are scrutinised by Executive on a monthly basis. - Budget reviews and forecasting of expenditures against potential revenues are monitored closely.